CIT28/files/w13/ps3p4.md

 - or you want to also output to the pow file you can do this
 - ```sqlite3 meteorites.db ".output pow1.txt" ".read import.sql"```
 # Audit report finished
-- Here is the content that needs to be added to your report
+- Here is the content that needs to be added to your report from the work you did from cleaning the data.
 - There is a complete audit report at the bottom of this file.
 <pre>
 S9 meteorites table created